-- 1. Submit a letter explaining your reasons for appealing the suspension to the school administrator who suspended the student.
-Deliver, email or mail the appeal letter to the school administration within 24 hours of the first notification of your child's suspension, which is most often a phone call from a school administrator, followed by a letter. - 2.
-If your appeal is denied by the administrator who suspended the student, you may appeal in writing to the principal.
-The appeal letter must be mailed, emailed or delivered to the school within two school days of the day you receive your response from the administrator who suspended the student. - 3.
-If your appeal is denied by the principal, you may appeal directly to the ACPS Lead Principal within three school days of the day you receive your response from the school principal.
-A written letter of appeal must be submitted to:
+- A notice of short-term suspension may be appealed directly to the school administrator who suspended the student.
+The letter of appeal must be mailed, emailed or delivered to the school administration within 24 hours of the first notification of the student's suspension, which is most often a phone call from a school administrator, followed by a letter. - If the appeal is denied by the administrator who suspended the student, it may then be appealed in writing to the principal.
+The appeal letter must be mailed, emailed or delivered to the school within two (2) school days of the day the administrator's (who suspended the student) response was received. - If the appeal is denied by the principal, it may then be appealed directly to the Executive Director of Student Services within three (3) school days of the day the principal's response was received. - If the appeal is denied by the Executive Director of Student Services, a final appeal may be submitted to the Office of the Superintendent within five (5) school days of the day the response from the Executive Director of Student Services was received.
+A written letter of appeal must be submitted to the: